sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 	- That’s 4-5 months of work left
 	- Could be possible if we had a full-time person working on it, but we don’t have one.

 Despite that, the prototype should be started sooner rather than later.
-Stas will discuss it with [Yahor Berdnikau](mailto:yahor.berdnikau@jetbrains.com)

 #### Migration